msalvati1997/mf_devfile/README.md

 } device;
 </code></pre>

-When a program opens a session it is necessary to allocate a private structure that could keep the parameters set by the user:
+When a program opens a session, it'a necessary to allocate a private structure that could keep the parameters set by the user:

 -  PRIO : the priority of the working stream  (high prio/low prio)
 - OP : the type of operation (blocking/non blocking)